drob18/MovieTheatreInterview/README.md

 My final assumption was that each customer would feel safe sitting within the given buffer distance, hance sitting 3 seats apart from another group would not cause an issue.

+# Running the Solution in Terminal

+To run my solution, it is a java file, so from the directory the Movie.java file is in, compile with javac Movie.java run with java Movie

 # Creating the Solution

 The data structure I used to represent the seats was  a 2d array, and the the array entried were either a -1 (representing a buffer seat), a 0 (representing a taken seat), or a 1 (representing an empty seat).
 This was a 10 x 20 array, as each of the smaller arrays held 20 seats, meant to be a full row.